Okanogan County

 fire over the methow valley

-Okanogan is an under-resourced rural area located east of the Cascades Mountains in North Central Washington.
-Okanogan County is dominated by agricultural land, extensive national and state forestland, and small towns.
-The largest town, Winthrop, anchors a year-round tourist economy centered on outdoor recreation in the county's Methow Valley.
-Okanogan County residents are largely lower-income and face a high cost of living that requires many year-round residents and seasonal agricultural workers to live in substandard housing.
-Fifty percent of residents earn less than $50K/year.
-An additional 25% of residents earn under $25K/year and 29% of children live below the poverty line.
+Okanogan County is an under-resourced rural area located east of the Cascades Mountains in North Central Washington.
+Okanogan County is dominated by agricultural land, extensive public and private forest and shrubsteppe, and small towns.
+The county seat of Okanogan and largest town, Omak (pop.
+4933), lie in the foothills of the Okanogan highlands nestled in the Okanogan River Valley.
+Across the Loup Loup pass in the Methow River Valley, Winthrop, Twisp and Mazama anchor a year-round tourist economy centered on outdoor recreation.
+Okanogan County is one of the poorest in the state, and residents face a high cost of living that requires many year-round residents and seasonal agricultural workers to live in substandard housing.
+Per capita income is only 60% of the state average and 20% of households live in poverty.

 Projects